vincoss/glut/src/GlutDev/Readme.txt

 ﻿
-# Cleaning
-F:\_VincoHome\Business-Job\Bills-Receipts\2013

 # Tasks
-+ApplicationName is composite including versin number Glut 1.0.0.0 +length value form response ensure that that is with headers and content.
-ThreadResult does that +the duration request must enforce or create new CancelationToken +add sn key
-Ensure that request contains 'User-Agent' glut if missing, possible other also +Store the Run setting into the database
-+favicon icon create and add into the project navigation the item is not selected see CSS or JS script CLI output per line with colours like for dashboard
+Ensure that request contains 'User-Agent' glut if missing, possible other also navigation the item is not selected see CSS or JS script CLI output per line with colours like for dashboard
 	cli progress indicator